cvmfs/doc-cvmfs/cpt-gateway-services.rst

 .. _cpt_gateway_services:

 =================================================
- CernVM-FS Gateway Services and Release Managers
+ CernVM-FS Repository Gateway and Release Managers
 =================================================

 This page details the installation and configuration of a repository setup